-Here are some recommended sources of information and support for those with respiratory problems
+Here are some recommended sources of information and support for those with respiratory problems.

 The Gawlicki Family Foundation, the American Thoracic Society and group of international experts (including Richard Casaburi PhD, MD, Judy Corn, Carly Rochester, MD, Richard ZuWallack, MD) have put together this wonderful resource for patients interested in starting a pulmonary rehabilitation program.

-The COPD Foundation was established to undertake initiatives that result in expanded services for COPD and improve the lives of individuals affected by COPD.
+This foundation was established to undertake initiatives that result in expanded services for COPD and improve the lives of individuals affected by COPD.
 The Foundation’s activities focus on achieving these results through research, education and advocacy programs that will lead to prevention, and someday, a cure for this disease.

 The Alpha-1 Foundation is committed to finding a cure for Alpha-1 Antitrypsin Deficiency and to improving the lives of people affected by Alpha-1 worldwide.